quentin-sommer/babel-node-env/README.md

 }
 ```

-Then run `npm start` to have babel automatically compile your file
+Then run `npm start` to start your app and babel will automatically compile and run it.